President Trump's Idea Of Good And Bad Immigrant Countries Has A Historical Precedent

 Those comments, relayed to NPR by people in attendance at the meeting, set off an immediate firestorm, in part because Trump appeared to be favoring the revival of a discriminatory immigration policy abolished by the U.S. Congress more than 50 years ago.

 From 1924 to 1965, the United States allocated immigrant visas on the basis of a candidate's national origin.
-People coming from northern and western European countries were heavily favored over those from the countries Trump now derides.
+People coming from Northern and Western European countries were heavily favored over those from countries like those Trump now derides.
 More than 50,000 immigrant visas were reserved for Germany each year.
 The United Kingdom had the next biggest share, with about 34,000.

 Ireland, with 28,000 slots, and Norway, with 6,400, had the highest quotas as a share of their population.
-Each country in Asia, meanwhile, had a quota of just 100, while Africans wishing to move to America had to compete for one of just 1,200 visas set aside for the continent as a whole.
+Each country in Asia, meanwhile, had a quota of just 100, while Africans wishing to move to America had to compete for one of just 1,200 visas set aside for the entire continent.

-The blatantly discriminatory quota policy was enacted on the basis of recommendations from a congressional commission set up in 1907 to determine who precisely was coming to the United States, from which countries, and what capacities they were bringing with them.
-Under the leadership of Republican Sen. William Dillingham of Vermont, the commission prepared a 42-volume report distinguishing desirable ethnicities from those the commission considered less desirable.
+The blatantly discriminatory quota policy was enacted on the basis of recommendations from a congressional commission set up in 1907 to determine who precisely was coming to the United States, which countries they were coming from and what capacities they were bringing with them.
+Under the leadership of Republican Sen. William Dillingham of Vermont, the commission prepared a report consisting of more than 40 volumes distinguishing desirable ethnicities from those the commission considered less desirable.

 "Dictionary of Races or Peoples"

 In a "Dictionary of Races or Peoples," the commission reported that Slavic people demonstrated "fanaticism in religion, carelessness as to the business virtues of punctuality and often honesty."
 Southern Italians were found to be "excitable, impulsive, highly imaginative" but also "impracticable."
-Foreshadowing President Trump's own assessment, the commission concluded that Scandinavians represented "the purest type."
+Foreshadowing Trump's own assessment, the commission concluded that Scandinavians represented "the purest type."

-The main sponsor of the 1924 law enacting the national origins quotas was Rep. Albert Johnson (R-Washington), chairman of the House Committee on Immigration.
+The main sponsor of the 1924 law enacting the national origins quotas was Rep. Albert Johnson, R-Wash., chairman of the House Committee on Immigration.
 Among Johnson's immigration advisers were John Trevor, the founder of the far-right American Coalition of Patriotic Societies, and Madison Grant, an amateur eugenicist whose writings gave racism a veneer of intellectual legitimacy.
-In his 1916 book The Passing of the Great Race, Grant separated the human species into Caucasoids, Mongoloids, and Negroids, and argued that Caucasoids and Negroids needed to be separated.
+In his 1916 book The Passing of the Great Race, Grant separated the human species into Caucasoids, Mongoloids and Negroids, and argued that Caucasoids and Negroids needed to be separated.

 The national origin quota system remained in effect for more than 40 years, despite increasing opposition from moderates and liberals.
-Minor adjustments were made under the 1952 McCarran-Walter Act, passed over the vigorous objections of President Harry Truman.
+Minor adjustments were made under the 1952 McCarran-Walter Act, which passed over the vigorous objections of President Harry S. Truman.

 In a fiery veto message, Truman argued that the national origin quota policy "discriminates, deliberately and intentionally, against many peoples of the world."
 After Congress dismissed his criticism and overrode his veto, Truman ordered the establishment of a presidential Commission on Immigration and Naturalization.